Numbers with Purpose: Statement of Financial Position for Nonprofits

 Tangible Assets - These include physical items such as furniture, office supplies, event materials, and equipment used in your programs.

-Financial Assets – This category comprises various forms of monetary resources, including cash on hand, donations, general funds, accumulated funds, grants, and special funds such as prize funds or match funds.
+Financial Assets - This category comprises various forms of monetary resources, including cash on hand, donations, general funds, accumulated funds, grants, and special funds such as prize funds or match funds.
+Assets are typically arranged in order of liquidity, which reflects their ability to be readily converted into cash.

 Cash - This is your Holy Grail, the most liquid asset.
 It sits atop the list, ready for action whenever you need it.